YuliiaKharchenko/pands-project/README.md

 These histograms provide visual insights into the distribution of each variable and can be useful for exploratory data analysis.

 **Quick observation**.
 The x-axis represents the values of the variables, while the y-axis represents their frequency or distribution density.
 Each plot is divided into 10 cells (bins) containing the values of a variable with a certain frequency of occurrence.
 Upon closer examination of these images, it becomes apparent that the variables "petal length" and "petal width" exhibit skewed distributions.
-The highest frequency of "petal length" values is observed between 1-1.5 mm, while there is an absence of frequencies between 2-2.9 mm.
-The variable ranges from 1 to 6.9 mm.
+The highest frequency of "petal length" values is observed between 1-1.5 cm, while there is an absence of frequencies between 2-2.9 cm.
+The variable ranges from 1 to 6.9 cm.

-For the variable "petal width", the highest frequency of values is recorded between 0.1-0.3 mm.
-There is a very low frequency (only 1-2 specimens) between 0.5-0.6 mm.
-The range extends from 0.1 to 2.5 mm.
+For the variable "petal width", the highest frequency of values is recorded between 0.1-0.3 cm.
+There is a very low frequency (only 1-2 specimens) between 0.5-0.6 cm.
+The range extends from 0.1 to 2.5 cm.

 As for "sepal length" and "sepal width", their distribution histograms exhibit a more uniform pattern, particularly the frequency of "sepal width", demonstrating a normal distribution of the variable in the plot.
 Let's look at the most frequent values:

-"sepal length": between 5.4 and 5.7 mm, with a range from 4.3 to 7.9 mm.
+"sepal length": between 5.4 and 5.7 cm, with a range from 4.3 to 7.9 cm.
-"sepal width": between 2.9 and 3.2 mm, with a range from 2 to 4.4 mm.
+"sepal width": between 2.9 and 3.2 cm, with a range from 2 to 4.4 cm.

 Also the output of species of flowers was generated: